 Many nonprofit hospice organizations rely on fundraising and grants to help fund their programs and volunteers to support their mission.
 The best hospice software solutions can help by providing tools to manage these important functions.

-Sumac Case Management Palliative Care & Hospice software, for example, can track donors & donations, volunteer hours, and grant funding, along with your client data and service delivery.
+Sumac Palliative Care & Hospice software, for example, can track donors & donations, volunteer hours, and grant funding, along with your client data and service delivery.

-- A contact database to track donor information and Giving History;
+- Donor management capabilities to track donor information and giving history;

 - A volunteer management system to track hours and skills;